 Excitement, adventure, beautiful scenery—that’s what hunting in Colorado is truly about.
 And there’s no better way to experience all three than waterfowl hunting.

 Whether you’re a beginner who’s looking to experience your first hunt or a seasoned veteran who has been away from the duck blind for a while, there has never been a better time to hunt ducks and geese in Colorado.
-The following 12 resources and tips will help you get the most out of your hunting experience this season:

-1. Abundant Duck Populations Await Hunters in 2016
+1. Abundant Duck Populations Await Waterfowl Hunters

-2. Women Afield Program
+2. Women Afield Hunting Program

 Are you a woman who’s interested in learning more about hunting?
 If so, you’re not alone.
 Women comprise the fastest-growing segment of hunters.
 To meet this growing demand, Colorado Parks and Wildlife offers a women’s-only hunting program called “Women Afield.”
 Dedicated to teaching women basic hunting and shooting skills, the Women Afield program offers a hands-on learning experience in a comfortable environment.
 Women Afield provides the perfect opportunity for women to explore their interest in hunting and to develop camaraderie in a fun, group setting.
 Mentored hunts and skills clinics are available on an ongoing basis across the state.

 Ducks Unlimited is the world’s leader in wetlands and waterfowl conservation.
 Closer to home, DU’s Colorado Website features local events and Colorado Conservation Projects.
 The site also offers a variety of hunting tips to help you get the most out of your next outing.
 Ducks Unlimited is your ultimate resource for all things waterfowl hunting in Colorado.